PaddlePaddle/PaddleOCR/deploy/cpp_infer/readme_en.md

 #### 1.2.1 Direct download and installation

-* Different cuda versions of the Linux inference library (based on GCC 4.8.2) are provided on the [Paddle inference library official website](https://www.paddlepaddle.org.cn/documentation/docs/en/develop/guides/05_inference_deployment/inference/build_and_install_lib_en.html).
+[Paddle inference library official website](https://www.paddlepaddle.org.cn/documentation/docs/zh/2.0/guides/05_inference_deployment/inference/build_and_install_lib_cn.html).
 You can view and select the appropriate version of the inference library on the official website.

 * After downloading, use the following method to uncompress.